Hamzart/2D-Camera-Kit/README.md

 # How to use?

 - 1 Create a Camera in the scene and attach the Generic Camera to it
-- 2 Create a Collider2D, you can turn it to Trigger if you have other Colliders in your scene, to use it as the Camera Region
+- 2 Create a Collider 2D to use it as the Camera Region, Recomanded to turn it into a Trigger.
 - 3 Tweak you Camera parameteres, such as Movement Speed, Zooming Speed , Offset, Camera Minimum Size (Max Zoom).